 Simple food swaps for decreasing inflammation:

-- Swap your white bread for whole grain high fiber bread
+- Switch your white bread for whole grain high fiber bread

-- Swap your whole wheat bread for an even higher fiber bread
+- Check nutrition labels to swap your whole wheat bread for an even higher fiber bread

 - Swap regular oats for steel cut oats

-- Swap your sweetened flavored yogurt for plain yogurt
+- Switch from sweetened flavored yogurt for plain yogurt

 - To flavor plain yogurt without adding extra sugar, defrost frozen berries defrost in a bowl.
 Once defrosted, mix in the fruit AND the juice that is released when the berries defrost into your yogurt.
 This adds tons more flavor than fresh fruit but with no added sugar